 Astronomy is an observational, not an experimental, science.
 With only a few exceptions (e.g., meteorites, moon rocks), astronomers cannot actually handle celestial objects and are totally dependent upon incoming radiation from space.
 Observations over the entire electromagnetic spectrum (gamma rays, x-rays, ultraviolet, visible light, infrared, microwave, and radio waves) are collected with both earth-based and space telescopes.
 These observations are then analyzed and interpreted using the tools of modern theoretical physics.
-The heart of the prospective astronomer's education therefore consists of a firm grounding in physics plus the advanced mathematics at the core of the physics.
+The heart of the prospective astronomer's education, therefore, consists of a firm grounding in physics plus the advanced mathematics at the core of physics.

 Career Opportunities in Astrophysics

 Many professional astronomers have faculty positions at universities and colleges or are affiliated with universities and colleges through observatories and laboratories.
 For these astronomers, teaching and research are the major areas of activity.
 The Ph.D. degree is generally required for faculty positions.
 Some professional astronomers are employed by the federal government directly (e.g., NASA) or by federally supported national observatories and laboratories (e.g., the National Optical Astronomy Observatories and the National Radio Astronomy Observatory).
 A Ph.D. degree in astronomy or physics is generally required for these positions, just as for academic positions.
 We encourage students who plan to pursue a Ph.D. degree in astronomy or a related field to double major in both astronomy and physics.